Weekly writing prompts – This weeks theme – ROMANCE – Be creative

 Many people have an idea for a book but very few actually write one.
 Why?

-Finding The Courage To Publish Your First Book Can be very hard.
+Finding The Courage To Publish Your First Book Can be extremely hard.
 We often hear people say: “That would make a great book!
 I should write a book.”
 Sadly that is the beginning and end of the book idea for most people.
 You have to have the passion, the drive, and the commitment and be willing to dedicate hours and hours of your time to write your story.
 Continue reading “It takes courage to publish your first book”→

 I just reblogged a post I came across regarding the pressure of writing a sequel.
 I totally relate to this topic.
 Even though I am going through the excitement of having my first novel “Reckless Beginnings” being published, I am now dealing with anxieties to write the sequel within two years.
 Yes, I am definitely feeling the pressure to write a sequel.